 If perfume can be inspired by fashion, it seems that it can also take further liberties with pleasantness as it can choose to be more abstract.
 The perfume offers a sense of progression from the more tangible to the more abstract before ending on a more comforting, sensual skin note.

 To explain better this sense of ascetism one feels in the fragrance, it is not difficult to make a connection to the cool light of Northern countries, the Protestant traditions there.
 Frédéric Malle says that he was inspired by Van Noten's sense of fashion as reflective of the baroque, colorful mix-and-matches found in interiors in Northern European countries, but also by the atmosphere found in paintings by Flemish masters.
-In these rich yet pared down decors, the cold, pale-ale tinted Northern light brings its own sense of the essential.
+In these rich yet pared down decors, the cold, pale-ale tinted Northern light brings its own sense of the essential - of what is the essence of life.

 The main accord I smell is one intertwining milky sandalwood with rooty iris and the occasional green, young, crunchy bud of spring.
 A crisp tulip might be an adequate approximation to render this discreet green nuance.
 It refers, for me, to Dries Van Noten's love of gardens.
 He owns a garden in Lier which he likes to mow himself, an action he sees as being a form of meditation.
 He told the New York Times, and they commented that,